Neel-Shah-29/SOCIABLAST/README.md

 # **SOCIABLAST**

-A chat+bot with amazing feactures!
+A chat+bot with amazing features!

 #### Team Name : **Technobots**